pharo-ide/SystemCommands/README.md

 # SystemCommands
+Reusable commands to work with:

+- packages
+- classes
+- methods
+- source code
+- will be more

-Reusable system commands based on Commander
+Commands are based on project [Commander](https://github.com/dionisiydk/Commander)